run-ai/docs/docs/admin/runai-setup/config/dr.md

 ### Database

 Run:ai uses an internal PostgreSQL database.
 The database is stored on a Kubernetes _Persistent Volume_ (PV).
-You must provide a backup solution for the database.
+You must provide a backup solution for the database. typically by backing up the persistent volume holding the database storage.

-Alternatives:

-* (Recommended) Back up the PV.
-* Use the company's enterprise PostgreSQL solution if exists, instead of the in-place instance that Run:ai spawns.

 ### Metrics

 Run:ai stores metric history using [Thanos](https://github.com/thanos-io/thanos){target=_blank}.
 Thanos is configured to store data on a persistent volume.
 The recommendation is to back up the PV.